vippsas/vipps-epayment-api/api-guide/getting-started.md

 ## Next Steps

-Now that you have completed your first payment, we recommend you read further to better understand the full range of possibilities within the Vipps Merchant Payments API.
+Now that you have completed your first payment, read further to see the full range of possibilities within the Vipps Merchant Payments API.

 - [How to setup Notification Webhooks](how-to-setup-notification-webhooks.md)
 - [Payment modification, how to use cancel, capture and refund?](payment-states.md)